saitaiky/notebook/docs/docs/cloud-computing/aws/security/kms-ssm.md

 When you create a CMK using KMS instead of using default CMK you get more flexibility as you can create, rotate and disable the encryption keys whilist **with SSE-S3 everything are managed by AWS**.

 As KMS is integrated with Cloudtrail with SSE-KMS you can also **audit the usage of the key like when, by whom, for what purpose the key was used** whilist SSE-S3 **does not provide the ability to audit trail** the usage of the encryption keys.
 You can also give separate permissions for the use of an envelope key.

-## Security Manager

-- Newer service, meant for storing secrets
-- Capability to force rotation of secrets every X days
-- Automate generation of secrets on rotation (uses Lambda)
-- Integration with Amazon RDS (MySQL, PostgreSQL, Aurora)
-- Secrets are encrypted using KMS
-- Mostly meant for RDS integration

-### SSM Parameter Store vs Secrets Manager

-- Secrets Manager ($$$):
-  - Automatic rotation of secrets with AWS Lambda
-  - Lambda function is provided for RDS, Redshift, DocumentDB - KMS encryption is mandatory\
-  - Can integration with CloudFormation

-- SSM Parameter Store ($):
-  -  Simple API
-  -  No secret rotation (can enable rotation using Lambda triggered by CW Events)
-  -  KMS encryption is optional
-  -  Can integration with CloudFormation
-  -  Can pull a Secrets Manager secret using the SSM Parameter Store API

-### Delete an exsisting key and create a new key with the same name

-When you delete a secret, the Secrets Manager deprecates it with a seven-day recovery window.
-This means that you can't recreate a secret using the same name using the AWS Management Console until seven days have passed.
-You can permanently delete a secret without any recovery window using the AWS Command Line Interface (AWS CLI).

-Run the `DeleteSecret` API call with the `ForceDeleteWithoutRecovery` parameter to delete the secret permanently.
-If you receive errors when running AWS CLI commands, make sure that you're using the most recent version of the AWS CLI.
-Secrets deleted using the `ForceDeleteWithoutRecovery` parameter can't be recovered or restored.